Some PR agencies specialize in destruction rather than enhancement of reputation.

 Have you ever been the target of online criticism from a former customer, employee or business associate?
 If you have, you know how it can hurt.
 Especially when it's untrue.
-For most people our critics are anywhere from a little worked up to seriously unhinged.
+The criticism can range from someone who's a little worked up to seriously unhinged.
 But seldom do they have an agenda and the resources at hand to cause wholesale destruction.
-Governments and corporations have those resources though.
+But governments and corporations do have those resources.

 The campaigns these agencies design are both ingenious and diabolical in nature.
 It starts with a rumor told here, a half-truth there.
 Then documents magically show up that are seemingly innocuous at first, but when combined with bombshells to come become the lynch pins in a string of false logic bombs.

 Below is an image of how social media creates an information bubble catered to our existing beliefs, thereby reinforcing our existing bias'.
-Perpetrators of fake news know this psychological trick and exploit it.
+This psychological trick is commonly exploited by perpetrators of fake news.

 Western spy agencies like Britain’s GCHQ and the NSA apparently devote significant manpower and resources to online “intelligence” operations that consist of negative SEO tactics aimed at enemies of the state.
 They use fake names, hidden IP addresses, planted news stories, and other smoke-and-mirrors tactics to publish damning or unflattering content about their targets.

-Sometimes fake evidence is planted which is later "discovered" by an anonymous source and fed to the press an an opportune time.
+They can even go as far as to plant fake evidence which is later "discovered" by an anonymous source and fed to the press an an opportune time.
 A few Google searches will verify it as "true" and since people hold what Google presents in such high esteem it is all the more easy to believe.

 From Destroying a Person to Fomenting Revolution